 Underground storm water detention is encouraged in order to maximize the use of property.
-Large, surface detention ponds are strongly discouraged and any surface detention areas shall be designed as a wet retention pond and developed into a site amenity with landscaping, walking trails, interpretive signage, and site furniture.
+Large, surface detention ponds are strongly discouraged and any surface detention areas shall be designed as a wet retention pond or a landscaped dry-bottom detention basin and developed into a site amenity with landscaping, walking trails, interpretive signage, and site furniture.
 All pond edges shall be appropriately treated and landscaped.
 Landscaping contained within storm water management features may count towards the open space landscape requirement.